microsoft/vscode-wiki/How-to-Contribute.md

 In order to download necessary tools, clone the repository, and install dependencies via `npm`, you need network access.

+**Note** that you should clone into a path WITHOUT spaces to avoid issues when compiling native modules.

 You'll need the following tools:

 - [Git](https://git-scm.com)